-- Decide -- do you have the capacity, resources and expertise to actively engage your community and maintain your Facebook Page?
+- Decide if you have the capacity, resources and expertise to actively engage your community and maintain your Facebook page.

-Once the New Media Office approves your request to create a new account, you can start the process of building your Page by following these steps:
+Once the Digital Office approves your request to create a new account, you can start the process of building your page by following these steps:

-- Choose "Brand, Product, or Organization," and select "Government" from the drop down box
+- Choose "Company, Organization or Institution," and select "Government Organization" from the drop down box.

 Initial Setup and Configuration

-There are several steps to setting up your Page after creating your account.
-We provide some details below but you may need to search the Facebook help system for additional assistance.
+There are several steps to setting up your page.
+We provide some basic details below, but you may need to search the Facebook help system for additional assistance.

 - Mouse over the photo in the upper left corner and choose to change the picture.

-- Navigate to the page you wish to add and click on the "Add to my Page's Favorites" link just below their display picture.
+- Navigate to the page you wish to add and click "Like."

-- Add the Department of Energy and Secretary Chu to your Page's favorites, along with Pages from other national labs, field offices, or programs as appropriate.
+- Add the Department of Energy and Secretary Moniz to your page's "Like" list, along with pages from other national labs, field offices or programs, as appropriate.

-- "Fan Permissions" controls what fans will be able to share on your Page.
-Allow comments but disable their ability to post links, photos and videos to avoid potential spammers or advertisements.
+- Allow comments but disable the ability to post links, photos and videos to avoid potential spammers or advertisements.

 Publish and Manage Your Page

-As soon as you've published your Page, you must begin the process of removing third-party ads from the right sidebar by sending an email to firstname.lastname@example.org.
-In the email you should provide your Page's URL.
-Do not actively promote your Page until this process is completed and your page is ad-free.
+As soon as you've published your page, you must begin the process of removing third-party ads from the right sidebar by sending an email to firstname.lastname@example.org.
+In the email you should provide your page's URL.
+Do not actively promote your page until this process is completed and your page is ad-free.
 (Note that Facebook's own ads will still appear.)

 Once you have 25 fans, get a short, easy-to-remember URL by going to http://www.facebook.com/username.
-Once there, you'll see the link "Set a Username For Your Page".
-Choose your Page and then enter a simple name that will be easy for people to remember, or is what you think they would logically search for (example: http://www.facebook.com/energygov).
+Once there, you'll see the link "Set a Username For Your Page."
+Choose your page and then enter a simple name that will be easy for people to remember, or is what you think they would logically search for (example: http://www.facebook.com/energygov).

 Promote your Page

-- Identify contacts who would otherwise benefit from the information on your Page, and invite them to like the Page.
-Send a short note explaining what the Page has to offer them (answer the question, "What's in it for me?") and include a link to the Page.
+- Identify contacts who would otherwise benefit from the information on your page, and invite them to like the page.
+Send a short note explaining what the page has to offer them (answer the question, "What's in it for me?") and include a link to the page.

-- Promote your Page everywhere you're active online.
+- Promote your page everywhere you're active online.
 Send out an email notification, add a link to your email signature and/or put the address on your business cards.
 Use other social media channels and online platforms to promote the page to your stakeholders.

 - Plan your content to coincide with a major outreach moment, but also post when you have something to say.

-- Share links, photos, and videos on your Page.
-It's best to provide links back to your website with each update, but when appropriate, you may also link to other sites per normal external link procedures.
+- Share links, photos and videos on your page.
+It's best to provide links back to your website with each update, but when appropriate, you may also link to other sites per Energy.gov's external link procedures.

 - Write as if you're talking to a friend, not writing a news release.
-For example, instead of writing "The Department of Energy announces new program to provide benefits to." write "Hey, sign-up to get benefits!
+For example, instead of writing, "The Department of Energy announces new program to provide benefits," write, "Hey, sign-up to get benefits!
 We just started a new program."
-Instead of "The Department of Energy will be providing individuals with ." write "We'll give you ."
+Or instead of, "The Department of Energy will be providing individuals with a new service," write, "We'll give you new services."

 - Listen to what people are saying and respond as appropriate.
-For more guidance on how to respond, please consult your contact in Public Affairs.
+For more guidance on how to respond, please consult the Digital Office staff.